preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/tutorial/index.rst

 .. image:: source-settings2-new2.png

-+ **Target Type**: It's always Page, and it's already selected.
++ **Target type**: It's always Page, and it's already selected.
 + **Path**: Add or paste the path to the page here. **Note!** Only relative paths are supported.
-+ **Start Mode**: Select Start Mode here.
++ **Start mode**: Select Start Mode here.
 Note that you can select different Start Modes for different pages, for the same Tutorial.

 The following is available under "Start Mode":

 .. image:: tutorial-start-mode-new.png

-+ **Start the tutorial automatically**: The tutorial starts when the user enters the page, but when the user has closed the tutorial, it is still available as an icon or a menu option in the Action Menu.
++ **Start the tutorial automatically**: The tutorial starts when the user enters the page, but when the user has closed the tutorial, it is still available as an icon or a menu option in the action menu.
-+ **User starts tutorial manually**: If the tutorial is made available through the Action Menu, either as an icon or in the menu, it can then be started manually or automatically.
-Note that this has to be set up as well in the Header settings for the Business Profile.
++ **User starts tutorial manually**: If the tutorial is made available through the action menu, either as an icon or in the menu, it can then be started manually or automatically.
+Note that this has to be set up as well in the Header settings for the business profile.
 + **Show alert for new version**.
-If the tutorials are available through an icon and a tutorial is updated, a Tool Tip Alert will be shown on the Tutorial icon.
+If the tutorials are available through an icon and a tutorial is updated, a Tool tip alert will be shown on the Tutorial icon.

-**Important note**: The tutorial must be available through the Action Menu, meaning set up as a menu option or as an icon, even if it should start automatically.
+**Important note**: The tutorial must be available through the action menu, meaning set up as a menu option or as an icon, even if it should start automatically.

 When you're done with a target setting, or with all target settings for a tutorial, use Add and Save this way: